Arushikha0408/nd00333-capstone/README.md

 To improve the automl model, I can try applying other metrics, for example, the average precision score metrics that gives the weighted mean of precision with weights equal to class probability.
 It is a useful metric to compare how well models are ordering the predictions, without considering any specific decision threshold.

+**VotingEnsemble Run Details** - This image shows details like status, accuracy, AUC Macro, AUC Micro, Duration etc. of VotingEnsemble algorithm.
 ![alt_test](https://github.com/Arushikha0408/nd00333-capstone/blob/master/voting1.PNG)

+**VotingEnsemble Metric Details** - This image shows details like accuracy, AUC Macro, AUC Micro and AUC_Weighted values of VotingEnsemble algorithm
 ![alt_test](https://github.com/Arushikha0408/nd00333-capstone/blob/master/voting2.PNG)

+**Jupyter notebook snippet for code for best run** - This shows code and output related to best run for AutoML experiment.
 ![alt_test](https://github.com/Arushikha0408/nd00333-capstone/blob/master/best_run.PNG)

 ## Hyperparameter Tuning